linode/docs/docs/guides/development/concepts/how-to-architect-a-serverless-application/index.md

 -   Situations where traffic tends to be unpredictable.
 -   Internet of Things (IoT) applications, because both IoT and serverless applications are event based.
--   Application that see frequent and significant changes, as serverless applications provide great Continuous Integration and Continuous Delivery (CI/CD).
+-   Application that see frequent and significant changes, as serverless applications combine well with Continuous Integration and Continuous Delivery (CI/CD).
 -   Applications that can be broken down into individual functions, and then combined to create a Packaged Business Capability (PBC).

 ### How Is Building a Serverless App Different Than a Typical App?